JacobSmolii/Printf/README.md

 // value: "00042     "
 ```
-* 2) When compiling, make sure to link the `libftprintf.a` library.
+* B) When compiling, make sure to link the `libftprintf.a` library.

 ```
 >$ make
 >$ gcc main.c libftprintf.a
 ```

-* 3) Then just run and enjoy your program!
+* C) Then just run and enjoy your program!

 ```
 >$ ./a.out